 All courses for winter session are considered off cycle.
 Make sure you select "Off Cycle" and enter winter session dates in the session field.

 When requesting a University Classroom (UCR) for fall or spring semester, please see the Classroom Scheduling Standardized Time-Block Model.
 When requesting a UCR for summer sessions, see the Summer Time-Block Model for available meeting times.
 Make sure you include ANY required time that students meet outside of the regularly scheduled class time.
 If the days and times are arranged, click on the "Time/Day is Arranged" box.

-In order to maximize the use of university classroom air-conditioned spaces in the summer session while maintaining energy efficiency, the following scheduling regulations apply for summer session: (1) Five contact-hour per week courses should be scheduled on a daily basis, and (2) Equal use is given to the hours beginning at 8:30, 9:30, 10:30, 11:30, 12:30, and 1:30.
+In order to maximize the use of university classroom air-conditioned spaces in the summer while maintaining energy efficiency, the following scheduling regulations apply for summer session: (1) five contact-hour per week courses should be scheduled on a daily basis, and (2) equal use is given to the hours beginning at 8:30, 9:30, 10:30, 11:30, 12:30, and 1:30.
 If an equal balance cannot be achieved, avoid adding extra courses at those hours.
 Adherence to this scheduling policy allows the University of Iowa to be financially prudent during the summer months.
 Classes must start on the half hour.

 Computing Contact Hours